Frequently Asked Questions

 If the death has occurred at home, the GP will issue the medical death certificate.
 They will either give this to you directly or you may need to collect it from the surgery.
 If the death occurred in a hospital you will be given the certificate by the bereavement office.

 The Registrar will issue you with one copy.
-You will need another 4-5 copies to be able to send to the bank, solicitors etc. They cost approx. £4.00 each.
+You will need another 4-5 copies to be able to send to the bank or solicitors etc. There is a charge per copy.

 Deaths in England and Wales or Northern Ireland should be registered within 5 days – if this is not going to be possible, you should inform the Registrar.
 In Scotland, deaths must be registered within 8 days.